fdepierre/sophiathoth/README.md

 SophiaThoth is a collaborative knowledge management system designed to populate a comprehensive knowledge base with accurate information and provide users with the ability to ask questions and receive informed answers.

+## Experimental Project

+This is an experimental project where:
+- The requirements (see REQUIREMENT.md) were generated using Perplexity.ai
+- The codebase was generated using Windsurf IDE

+This project serves as a demonstration of AI-assisted software development.

 ## System Overview

 SophiaThoth is designed as a microservices architecture with the following components: